ai-learning-space/sql-expert/Data Selection (Part 1)/Operator WHERE.md

 <aside>

-💡 *Logical Operators* are essential for connecting comparison operators
+💡 *Logical Operators* are essential for connecting comparison operators.

 </aside>